- Outlook is one of the world's most well-known email clients. The article below will cover the top 15 most common issues found when using it.

 This software tool is highly regarded by the community, but it also faces its fair share of criticism due to the frequent bugs.

-We’ve compiled a list of the most common issues users face when using Microsoft Outlook, as well as the methods used to overcome them.
+We’ve compiled a list of the most common issues users face when using this tool, as well as the methods used to overcome them.

 Like the previous error, Error code 0x8004010f also happens when you try to send or receive emails.